-“The sidewalks in the Village of Radium Hot Springs are quite, pleasant and easy to walk.
+“The sidewalks in the Village of Radium Hot Springs are quiet, pleasant and easy to walk.
 The light posts are adorned with flowers and flags and based in landscaped stones.
 It doesn’t take long to get from one end to the other but the outside market provides a good distraction.
 Local artisans proudly display their works while live music fill the streets.”

-The sidewalks in the Village of Radium Hot Springs are quite pleasant and easy to walk.
+The sidewalks in the Village of Radium Hot Springs are quiet, pleasant and easy to walk.
 The light posts are adorned with flowers and flags and based in landscaped stones.
 It doesn’t take long to get from one end to the other but the outside market provides a good distraction.
 Local artisans display their works and even more treats are bought.

 Our final destination on our morning stroll through the Village of Radium Hot Springs is the mini golf course up the canyon but not before a stop at the Wood Carver’s ‘house.’
 This is a place that specializes in bizarre gags and posted comments but there’s a heartfelt warmness to the obscurity.
 The carver himself welcomes us in after paying a fee to what is essentially his own art gallery of wood spirit carvings.
 It’s unique, and the kids get to feed the goats through the fence.

-After the golf we finally deliver on our ice cream promise and we take in the sunset with a few others who are doing the exact same thing.
+After golfing, we finally deliver on our ice cream promise and we take in the sunset with a few others who are doing the exact same thing.
 We marvel at all the people taking pictures of the sheep.
 Eventually we leisurely make our way back down the hill to our motel.
 15 minutes later we’re packing our swim bags for a quick dip in the hot pools.
-If that doesn’t tire them out, then we’ll have to make good on a round of Monopoly.
+If that doesn’t tire them out, then we’ll have to make good on a game of Monopoly.
 Such is life in the Village of Radium Hot Springs.